 Between Specific Time Frame – Apply specific rounding rules to a window of time, such as from 8 AM to 9 AM

-Mid-Point Down – In cases when an employee clocks in the middle of an even number, round mid-point down.
+Mid-Point Down – In cases when employee clocks in the middle of an even number, round mid-point down.

 - Rounding Interval: How do you want time measured?
 Enter the increments you want (i.e. to the nearest fifteen minutes)

 - Grace Period: Do you want to allow employees a period of time in which their time punch entries are not rounded?
-If so, enter the amount of minutes it should not take effect.
+If so, enter the number of minutes it should not take effect.

 - Start Time: Only fill out if you are using the Rounding Rule "Between a Specific Time Frame".
 Enter the starting time.

 - End Time: Enter the end time for that specific time frame.

 - Rounded Time: Designate the rounded punches to be set for a particular time.

 - Next Date: The Next Date checkbox is typically used for staff that is clocking in for an overnight shift.